-Learning different practical skills is one of the main targets in higher education especially in medical education.^[1] Teaching different subjects and skills require different methods and techniques and the instructor's way of teaching is a major factor that affects the learning process of the student.^[2] In the the procedure being performed and can ask questions during the procedure.
+Learning different practical skills is one of the main targets in higher education especially in medical education.
+Teaching different subjects and skills require different methods and techniques and the instructor's way of teaching is a major factor that affects the learning process of the student.
+In the MBBS curriculum the Phase II medical students have to acquire knowledge as well as master the skill of demonstrating the hematology exercises.
+Conventional teaching of hematology exercises include brief theory presentation followed by demonstration of the exercise.
+Demonstration refers to visual presentation of the activities aiming to facilitate learning since the students directly watch the procedure being performed and can ask questions during the procedure.
 It provides live experiences to the students.
 They can enhance their clinical skills and put that into their practice.
 However, the live demonstration method has some drawbacks as well, especially as the crowding makes it difficult for all students to fully watch the procedures performed.^[3] In the event of pandemic situations like COVID, crowding of the students in practical classes are not allowed, so video assisted demonstrations will be more appropriate.
 In this era of e-learning, using videos to complement teaching is considered more effective than traditional teaching methods.^[4]